 Results remain stable when we include a control for the presence of a council in column 4.
 By definition, council size is zero when no council is present.
 Including this control attenuates the estimated effect slightly, but it remains significantly positive.
 This indicates that a substantial portion of the effect of conflict on council sizes is on the intensive margin (that is, councils that already existed expanded as a result of conflict).
-Finally, results are robust to excluding times of religious conflict (column 5), controlling for cities' entry lengths in the Städtebuch (column 6), and assigning conflict at the level of territorial histories (column 7).
+Results are robust to excluding times of religious conflict (column 5) and controlling for cities' entry lengths in the Städtebuch (column 6).60 Finally, results are robust to weighting regressions by the number of cities in each grid cell (column 7), and assigning conflict at the level of territorial histories (column 8).